-- Be a United States citizen, permanent resident or eligible non-citizen; - Must show proof of 12th grade education or an equivalent that is approved by the Secretary of the Department of Education; - Be enrolled in good standing; - Maintain Financial Aid Satisfactory Academic Progress; - Demonstrate financial need; - Enroll in one of our Title-IV eligible programs; - Not be in default on any educational loan and not owe a refund on a grant received for attendance at any post-secondary institution.
+- Be a United States Citizen or U.S. National, permanent resident or eligible non-citizen; - Must show proof of 12th grade education or an equivalent that is approved by the Secretary of the Department of Education; - Be enrolled in good standing; - Maintain Financial Aid Satisfactory Academic Progress; - Demonstrate financial need; - Enroll in one of our Title-IV eligible programs; - Not be in default on any educational loan and not owe a refund on a grant received for attendance at any post-secondary institution.